 ‘Each “Quiver” releases from its daintily-flaked Cocoanut Covering three minutes of absolute palate rapture as it sweetly melts into the realm of mouth watering memories’.

-The 1940s saw cough drops such as Irish Moss and Butter Menthols join the range.
+The 1940s saw advertising for cough drops such as Irish Moss and Butter Menthols.
 Among the memorable headlines was the 1949 stunner for Irish Moss: “Do Johnnie’s Antrums cause his Tantrums?”
 The copywriter of the day must have been fond of rhymes, as a contemporary Butter Menthols ad asserted: “A Knight Can’t be Bold with a Head-Blocking Cold.”

 In 1985, A. W. Allen was acquired by UK-based Rothmans Holdings.
 Two years after that, it was sold to Nestlé which, through a round of takeovers and acquisitions, already owned the Sweetacres brands such as Jaffas, Fantales and Minties.
 In a reshuffle, those brands are now sold under the Allen’s banner, while Butter Menthols and Anticol have lost their Allen’s identity and are now simply Nestlé products.